-Backscatter becomes a big problem when a recipient of your bounce message is a spam trap, which places your IP addresses at risk of being listed on a specialized backscatter blacklist or a more general blacklist which uses spam trap data.
+Backscatter becomes a big problem when a recipient of your bounce message is a spam trap, which places your IP addresses at risk of being listed on a specialized backscatter blocklist or a more general blocklist which uses spam trap data.
 It may cause extra load on the sending and receiving servers which may put you at risk for throttling at your Internet service provider.
-If the volume of backscattered email bounces is large enough, it may be perceived as a denial-of-service (DoS) attack resulting in the blacklisting and blocking of your IP address.
+If the volume of backscattered email bounces is large enough, it may be perceived as a denial-of-service (DoS) attack resulting in the blocklisting and blocking of your IP address.

 Here is an example of backscatter:

 - A spammer sends an email to a thousand people with a subject line of Hello and a From address of firstname.lastname@example.org, a forged sending address from a legitimate company called Example Corp.

 - One of the recipient addresses is email@example.com, where returnpath.net is a legitimate domain, but firstname.lastname@example.org is not an active email account.